koelslaw/documentation/topics/rocknsm2-5-0_Pending/CENTOS/sensordeploy.md

 allow <IPRANGE>/CIDR
 ```
 ​
-- Add ntp to the firewall on sensor
+- Add ntp to the firewall on the sensor
 ```
 sudo firewall-cmd --add-service=ntp --zone=work --permanent
 ```